-Concussion tests' marketing outpaces scientific evidence, new review saysDecember 20th, 2013 in Psychology & Psychiatry /
+Concussion tests' marketing outpaces scientific evidence, new review saysDecember 20, 2013 in Medicine & Health / Psychology & Psychiatry

 Computerized neurocognitive testing for concussions is widely used in amateur and professional sports, but little research over the past decade proves its effectiveness, a paper published this month in the journal Neuropsychology Review says.